 As I mention in my rides here I find 300km a maximum daily ride distance if not using the expressways and taking in some sights.
 If you have more than a few days then a trip to Shikoku via Mie and Wakayama then perhaps back via Shimane, Fukui would be a great one week tour and if you had 9 or 10 days then perhaps Shikoku and return via Shimane and Tottori.
 In May or early November this is a fantastic ride offering many sides of Japan most visitors never see.

 A five days option could be north in summer to Aomori to see the traditional Japanese festivals early August.
 Bring your mesh ride gear for that one it will be stinking hot.
 Hokkaido is a two week ride for those with the time but this is a very different side of Japan again.
-I would suggest leave this until having seen the rest of Japan as much of Hokkaido is flat farm land with dead straight roads and despite the propaganda from the Hokkaido tourism board – it isn’t a particularly good riding destination for non Japanese.
+I would suggest leave this until having seen the rest of Japan as much of Hokkaido is flat farm land, this is great once you have lived here awhile but from overseas I strongly suggest focus elsewhere.
 Have a look at my tours and see what you like or ask me.

 There is a wealth of information about where to ride but of course it is all in Japanese.
 There are monthly magazines that focus on motorcycle touring in Japan with frequent features on the best roads.
 There is no doubt many clubs, forums and personal blogs on the net but again all Japanese.
 There is a series of touring maps produced specifically for motorcycle touring in Japan which you can figure out with a little time no matter what language you speak.